With our 24 years of experience, we thought we’d share our expertise and create the perfect Driving Theory Test revision plan for you to follow.

 - If you would like to quickly locate a road sign, visit ‘Find a sign’ from the road signs main menu to scroll through over 500 road signs.

 - Test your road signs knowledge with our multiple-choice quiz.
-Answer 10, 20 or 30 questions, view your results and review your answers.
+Answer 10, 20 or 30 questions, then view your results and answers.

-- Play our fun interactive road signs game, steer your car left to right avoiding oncoming traffic, and steer into a road sign to answer a question about it.
+- Play our fun interactive road signs game!
+Simply steer your car left to right avoiding oncoming traffic, and steer into a road sign to answer a question about it.
 WARNING!
 This game is very addictive!

 We hope this Driving Theory Test revision plan has been really helpful for you!

-Don’t forget to let us know how you get on and don't forget you can join our Facebook Learner Hub for more help!
+Don’t forget to let us know how you get on, and join our Facebook Learner Hub for more help and advice!